InjectiveLabs/vdf/README.md

-# VDF
-VDF Implementations

 ## Getting started
-This is a simple implementation of Verifiable Delay Function.
-We have a Golang implementation of two candidates including Piertzak VDF (Simple VDF) and Sloth (Modular Square Root).
-You can locate the candidates in `` cd go_src/candidates
+We provide VDF (Verifiable Delay Function) Implementations in Golang for two candidate VDFs which are the Piertzak VDF (Simple VDF) and Sloth (Modular Square Root).
+You can locate the candidates in
+``
+cd go_src/candidates
 ``.

+We also provide a server providing VDF computation over HTTP.
+Run it by calling ``python server/main.py``.

 ### Prerequisites

 ```